cetome/sausage/README.md

 	- Follow the sun (multiple geographical sites)
 	- Working hours only
 	- Outside working hours only (for example you want a hybrid internal-external SOC)
 	- No opinion

 - **Service Level Agreement**: define the level of service provided day-to-day and in the event of a major global incident
+    - Top priority
+    - Acknowledged within 4 hours
+    - Acknowledged within 24 hours
+    - Acknowledged within 48 hours
     - Best effort
-    - Treated within 48 hours
-    - Treated within 24 hours
-    - Treated within 4 hours
-    - Top priority

 - **Structure of the SOC**: define the way the SOC operates, with a hierarchical or flat organization.
 This will be used to assess the SOC.
     choices: